IRA overview

 Note

-Limited margin is needed to access IRA Instant, which means you’ll have access to unsettled trade proceeds.
 If you trade using unsettled funds, it could trigger pattern day trader rules.
 Day trading activities should be avoided inside retirement accounts given the risk of losing all funds involved.

 You can’t borrow against the value of your IRA holdings or create a debit balance like with true margin investing in your non-qualified brokerage account.
 Also, the IRS’s annual contribution limits for IRAs may prevent the deposit of additional funds to meet day trade requirements.

-2. Select InvestingDay trade settings
+2. Select Investing

-3. Select Switch to cash account
+3. Select your IRA account

 How to fund your IRA